kube-vip/kube-vip/docs/usage/EquinixMetal/index.md

     --metalKey xxxxxxx \
     --metalProjectID xxxxx | tee  /etc/kubernetes/manifests/kube-vip.yaml
 ```
+where metalKey is your "personal API key" under "Personal Settings" of your Metal's portal, and MetalProjectID is your Metal's "Project ID" under "Project Settings"

+Or
 ### Creating a manifest using the metadata

 We can parse the metadata, *however* it requires that the tools `curl` and `jq` are installed.